leroidejesa/pig-latin-generator/README.md

 #### Here's an example:

 ```
-you squeal when you eat quesadillas
+>pigLatin("you squeal when you eat quesadillas");
 ```
-becomes
+returns
 ```
-ou-yay eal-squay en-whay ou-yay eat-ay esadillas-quay
+>"ou-yay eal-squay en-whay ou-yay eat-ay esadillas-quay"
 ```